MadeInSpanish/post_manager_addon/README.md

 # Send Email With Markdown File

-> This google add-on exports a google document as Markdown and send it to the catlog.co CEO
+> This google add-on exports a google document as Markdown and send it to the users of the document

-## Installation

-Install this Google Docs add-on from the

 ## Usage

 1. Open Google Docs and the add-on should be available from the `Add-ons` menu.
 2. You will need to accept the authorization request.
-3. After a moment the CEO should receive an email with the Markdown file.
+3. After a moment the users of the document should receive an email with the Markdown file.

 ## Credits